-The 520 sq metre single-story grand residence, designed by international award-winning architects, Patterson Associates, will be built at 52 Rolleston Avenue, opposite the Museum.
+The 520 sq metre single-story grand residence, designed by international award-winning architects, Patterson Associates, is under construction at 52 Rolleston Avenue, opposite the Museum.

-When completed at the beginning of 2020, the Trust will gift the house to Canterbury Museum.
+When completed, the Trust will gift the house to Canterbury Museum.
 The Museum plans to convert it to a contemporary house museum, displaying the Ravenscar Collections of New Zealand fine and decorative arts, sculpture, designer furniture and classical antiquities collected by Jim and Susan Wakefield since the early 1990s.

 The Wakefields had always envisaged that they would gift their Scarborough house to the people of Christchurch to display the Ravenscar Collections, but the earthquakes forced a change of plan.
 The Rolleston Avenue site was gifted to the Museum for the project by the Christchurch City Council in 2016, following public consultation in 2015.